 - Lung warm up - sports mask

-Hi, I’m Rebecca - yoga and breathing specialist for sport
+Hi, I’m Rebecca - a breathing specialist for sport

 Learning how to tolerate breathlessness as a freediver gave me an unusual skill that I know benefits athletes.
-You're about to learn that you could claim up to 10% more oxygen by nose breathing, more blood flow to your brain and banish stuffy noses for good.
+You're about to learn that you could claim 10- 20% more oxygen by nose breathing, more blood flow to your brain and banish stuffy noses for good.

 Effective breathing is necessary for you to move well and sleep enough to recover fully for your next training session.
 I learnt the hard way that rest is training, and cutting corners can lead to injury and overtraining.